lorenzosteccanella/DeepRL/README.md

 # DeepRL

-A repository comprising various algorithms for Deep Reinforcement Learning.
+A repository comprising various algorithms for Deep Reinforcement Learning implemented in TensorFlow.